Rungnar/StickXSwap/README.md

 - HidHide must be configured correctly for proper operation
 - Designed for low-latency real-time controller remapping
 - The controller should be connected before launching StickXSwap
+- If there is input duplication, no input detection, the X-axis swap is not applied, or toggle hotkey is unresponsive, see: [TROUBLESHOOTING](./TROUBLESHOOTING.md)

 ---